Secretary of State

 Mobile Driver Services & I-Cash

-March 13, June 12, August 14 and November 13 from 10 a.m. - 2 p.m.
+March 13, June 12, August 14 and November 13

-March 13, June 12, August 14 and November 13 from 10 a.m. - 2 p.m.
+10 a.m. - 2 p.m.

+Applicants for REAL ID or standard driver's licenses who must take a written or road exam are not eligible for this service as these exams are not offered for mobile events.
 Driver’s license renewals can be obtained up to one year in advance, and all residents of Illinois are eligible to use this facility.
 Normal issuance and renewal fees will apply.
 Illinois residents 65 years of age and older may obtain a photo identification card (not a license) at “No Charge.”
 Two forms of identification must be presented to apply for a duplicate or corrected license or an ID Card.
 Sorry, no road tests will be given at this location.

-REAL ID applicants must present original documentation, including:- Proof of identification – U.S. birth certificate or U.S. passport
+• Proof of identification – U.S. birth certificate or U.S. passport

-- Proof of Social Security Number (SSN) – Social Security card or W-2 with full SSN displayed
+• Proof of Social Security Number (SSN) – Social Security card or W-2 with full SSN displayed

-- Proof of residency – Two residency documents issued within the past three months, such as a bank statement, canceled check, or utility or cable bill
+• Proof of residency – Two residency documents issued within the past three months, such as a bank statement, canceled check, or utility or cable bill

-- Proof of written signature – Illinois driver’s license or ID card, mortgage or loan document, or credit card
+• Proof of written signature – Illinois driver’s license or ID card, mortgage or loan document, or credit card

-A complete list of acceptable documents is available at realid.ilsos.gov.
+A complete list of acceptable documents is available at realid.ilsos.gov

 Please note: Seniors over 75 years of age must visit a permanent Secretary of State Drivers Services Facility to renew their driver's licenses.